Intevation/intelmq-fody/README.md

 For data to be retrieved, you need to serve the [checkticket](https://github.com/Intevation/intelmq-mailgen/tree/master/extras/checkticket-spa) and [contactdb](https://github.com/Intevation/intelmq-mailgen/tree/master/extras/contactdb_api) apis via http for your Intelmq setup.
+As long as [#30](https://github.com/Intevation/intelmq-fody/issues/30) is unsolved the apis needs to be server single-threaded.

 See the [setup example for Ubuntu](docs/SetupExampleUbuntu.md) for a complete example.